 The most widely used method for accurate, and cost effective, air/fuel ratio control is through the use of fuel injector technology in combination with a closed-loop control strategy that employs a simple engine control unit (ECU) and an oxygen sensor present in the exhaust, upstream of the catalyst.
 The sensor provides a feedback loop to the engine's intake air and fuel metering system.
 The combination of closed-loop, electronic fuel injection with a catalyst reduces engine-out emissions and ensures consistent engine operation.
 This more stable, reduced engine-out emissions operation reduces the thermal stress on the catalyst and improves the catalyst durability.
-Such an approach has been applied to a whole range of spark-ignited engines from passenger cars to handheld lawn and garden equipment and effectively demonstrated on a small gasoline powered portable generator in CPSC's demonstration program.
+Such an approach has been applied to a whole range of spark-ignited engines from passenger cars to handheld lawn and garden equipment, and this is the same approach that was effectively demonstrated on the two modified, low CO emission prototype generators in the NIST study, as well as on the small gasoline-powered portable generator in CPSC's previous demonstration program.

 MECA is aware of two manufacturers of four-stroke, gasoline generators that are already using properly designed exhaust systems with catalysts to reduce CO emissions by more than 90% compared to uncontrolled levels: Westerbeke Corporation and Kohler Power Systems.
 Both of these companies have targeted marine applications for these ultra-low CO emission generators.
 The same strategy is applicable to portable generators for home use.
 MECA believes that the ultra-low CO emission generators offered by Westerbeke and Kohler employ the same type of strategy (controlled exhaust air/fuel ratio near the stoichiometric point) to achieve high CO conversion efficiencies across a catalyst as documented in the subject report.

-In summary, the commission has effectively demonstrated, documented and concluded in the subject report that catalyst-based exhaust emission controls are a proven, cost-effective, durable, and safe strategy for reducing CO emissions from small, four-stroke gasoline engines like those used in portable generators.
-The combination of precious metal-based, three-way catalyst formulations and precise air/fuel control has been shown to provide CO conversion efficiencies well in excess of 90% on a small four-stroke gasoline engine in a portable home generator.
-MECA strongly supports the CPSC's efforts in urging portable generator manufacturers to voluntarily implement these cost effective strategies to reduce CO emissions and improve the safety of home portable generators.
-In the absence of a voluntary standard, MECA believes that EPA should strongly consider adoption of a mandatory, low CO emission standard for gasoline generators.
+In summary, similar to CPSC's September 2012 test program, the commission has effectively demonstrated in the NIST study that catalyst-based exhaust emission controls are a proven, cost-effective, durable, and safe strategy for reducing CO emissions from small, four-stroke gasoline engines like those used in portable generators.
+The combination of precious metal-based, three-way catalyst formulations and precise air/fuel control has been shown to provide CO conversion efficiencies well in excess of 90% on a small, four-stroke gasoline engine in a portable home generator.
+We commend the commission on its ongoing work to demonstrate the effectiveness of state-of-the-art combustion controls in combination with catalyst technologies to reduce CO emissions from these generators.
+MECA continues to strongly support CPSC's efforts in urging portable generator manufacturers to voluntarily implement these cost effective strategies to reduce CO emissions and improve the safety of home portable generators.
+In addition, in the absence of a voluntary standard, MECA believes that EPA should strongly consider adoption of a mandatory, low CO emission standard for gasoline generators.